rlofc/cage/README.md

 ![Cage](https://raw.githubusercontent.com/rlofc/cage/gh-pages/_images/cage.png) (Cage Ain't a Game Engine)
 =============================================================================================

-Cage is an educational game development library that has a naive and simple design in the spirit of less is more (or worse is better).
-It favors code readability over features (read: it's barely usable) and should work well for simple, old-school 2D games.
+Cage is an elementary game development library that has a naive and simple design in the spirit of less is more (or worse is better).
+It favors readability over flexibility and ease-of-use over a rich set of features (read: it's barely usable).

-Cage contains and constraints SDL2 so that a beginner game developer will not have to deal with it directly.
+Cage should work well for simple, old-school 2D games.
+It contains and constraints SDL2 so that a beginner game developer will not have to deal with it directly.
+However, it is completely transparent, so you can still reach in and hack anything you need.

-I wrote Cage to help me teach my kids game programming using C. Avoiding native languages or keeping distance from the machine level is not the proper way to teach programming, even for kids.
-This is why I didn't choose Lua or Haxe, even though these are excellent technologies to write an actual game..
+I wrote Cage to help me teach my kids game programming using
+C. Avoiding native languages or keeping distance from the machine level is not the proper way to teach programming, even for kids.
+This is why I didn't choose Lua or Haxe, even though these are excellent technologies to write an actual game.

 ### Highlights

-* Plain C - No abstractions, no obstructions.
+* Plain C - No abstractions, no obstructions
-* Easy to learn, Highly-Readable interfaces
+* Easy to learn - Human-readable programming interface
-* Sprites - Animate using a sequence of frames in images.
+* Sprites - Animate sequence of frames in image files
-* Timelines - lets you sequence events for animation, story-telling etc.
+* Timelines - Sequence events for animation, story-telling and effects
-* Game States - Promotes scalable internal design.
+* Game States - Promotes scalable internal game design
-* Bitmap Fonts, Sounds, the usuals..
+* Bitmap Fonts, Sounds, the usuals
+* SDL2 inside - Cross platform, potentially more powerful

-### Install
+### Getting Started

 First, clone the repo: